 - Detailed knowledge of the mathematics and statistics that form the core of actuarial calculations.
 This knowledge includes topics in probability, financial mathematics and derivatives, life contingencies, and loss models.
-Our program emphasized precision, accuracy, and a deep understanding of these core actuarial topics.
+Our program emphasizes precision, accuracy, and a deep understanding of these core actuarial topics.

 - Proficiency in distinguishing and describing in depth many actuarial practice areas, and an understanding of the principles that govern the development of insurance products for those areas, including emerging trends.

 - The computer skills required to analyze data using leading-edge software tools employed by insurance industry leaders.

 For current admissions information, please visit the Metropolitan College website.

 In appreciation of the converging needs of management and technology, the departments of Actuarial Science, Administrative Sciences, and Computer Science collaborate to offer a unique opportunity to students currently enrolled in their degree programs as well as alumni of those programs.
 Learn more.

 The minimum passing grade for a course in the graduate program is C, but an average grade of B must be maintained to satisfy the degree requirements.
 Grades from all required and elective courses are counted toward the average.

 A total of 43 credits is required for the Master of Science in Actuarial Science.
 In addition to a computer laboratory course (MET AT 602), a minimum of 10 courses (40 credits) at the 500 level or above is required for the MS in Actuarial Science.
 All required courses are selected from the following lists of core required courses and core elective courses.